 Prepare geodatabase data for use while offline

-To work with maps when you're offline (in other words, not connected to your organziation's network), enable the sync capability on the feature services you use in your map.
-For more information, see Prepare data for offline use.
+To work with maps when you're offline (in other words, not connected to your organization's network), enable the sync capability on the feature services you use in offline maps.

 - The table must contain a unique integer column maintained by the database.
 If you create tables and load the data to the database using ArcGIS, a database-maintained unique integer object ID is added automatically.
-If you create data outside of ArcGIS, be sure to include a database-maintained, unique, not null integer column in the table.
-If such a column does not exist, you cannot publish a feature service.
+If you create data outside of ArcGIS, include a database-maintained, unique, not null integer column in the table.
+If such a column does not exist in the table, you cannot publish it in a feature service.

 You can use the Add Incrementing ID Field geoprocessing tool to add a database-maintained integer column to your table in the databases listed in the tool's usage section.
 For all other databases, use database management system tools or SQL to create the ID column.

 - See Supported databases and cloud data warehouses to learn which can be used as a data source for feature services.